danielharrell/open-eyes-lect-2017-18/Open.md

 # Part Five {#five}

-To clarify what the question might mean, I want to return to Aristotle, for my final passage of the night.
-This comes from
+To think about what the question might mean, I want to return to Aristotle, for my final passage of the night.
+This comes from *De Anima*:
-*De Anima*:

 > Therefore, since everything is a possible object of thought, mind in order, as Anaxagoras says, to dominate, that is, to